mwm/xyzify/README.md

 It will also install `xyzweb` as a simple web application that will upload, convert and download files.
 It listens on the PORT specified by the `PORT` environment variable.
-This is still a work in progress, as I'm hoping to get drag-n-drop working.
+This is still a work in progress, and the help file has to be dealt with by hand.

 ## Slic3r configuration

-XYZware reads the comments in a gcode file, looking for specific information.
+XYZware readsh the comments in a gcode file, looking for specific information.
 If it fails to find that, it won't load the file or printing may fail.
 So we configure slic3r to provide that information.

 Since this information is in the comments, we use the slic3r "Start G-code" setting.
-In my version of slic3r, this is in the logical place: "Printer Settings" under "Custom G-code".
+In my version of slic3r, this is in the logical
+place: "Printer Settings" under "Custom G-code".

 Add the following to the **start** of that section: